felixpalta/test_task/README.md

 Each new client generates a unique ID and a unique pipe, i.e. `client pipe ID`.
 The client sends its client pipe name to server thorugh `server pipe`.
 After that client writes a request to the `client pipe` and waits for the server to read it.
-When server receives a `client pipe ID` it creates a new task and adds it to the task queue.
+When server receives a `client pipe ID` it creates a new task and adds it to the task queue (for ConcurrentServer) or blocks until request is processed (for SingleThreadedServer).
 In each task, the `client pipe` is opened and a request is read from it.
 The request is then processed and a reply is written back to the same `client pipe`.
 When client has successfully finished writing request to `client pipe` it knows that the server has consumed it, so